tcort/wkhtmltox/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Failed Attempts

+For other intrepid adventurers, here are some approaches I tried that failed:

+- native bindings - tried to do native bindings for libwkhtmltox.
+This had all kinds of issue come up on various platforms.
+For example, on FreeBSD I was getting a seg fault during webkit's SSL initialization (what?!?!), on Mac OS X I was getting Qt Threading errors when code that used the module was run under mocha, on Linux it worked fine.
+- multi-threaded unix domain socket server - tried to push the libwkhtmltox interface out into a server that a node library would connect to through a unix domain socket.
+This had issues with memory leaks.
+I don't think Qt/WebKit/libwkhtmltox is a good fit for long running processes.
+- multi-process unix domain socket server - tried the same as above but with processes.
+The issue I ran into was that the libwkhtmltox init function had to be called within the process that did the rendering.
+If we're going to do fork() and then initialization after, then there isn't much advantage over exec()'ing the wkhtmltopdf binary.